ravishverma/ravishverma.github.io/projects/udacityDataVis/README.md

 1. Suffering score on each route -> This is an average of points for delay and cancellation shown as color code
 1. Summary -> This contains total flights and suffering score for all the routes in the selected time period

 In the first version of visualization, I lacked contrast and ease of noting information.
-Based on the feedbacks from my friends, I refined the graphics and added animation into the final version.
+Based on the feedbacks from my friends, I refined the graphics, page layout and added animations into the final version.
+The animation helps in conveying a message to a visitor and also explain the graphics to some extent.

 ### Feedbacks

 _Format of display is really nice.
 What seems off are the choice of colors.
 Some of the flight routes are really thin and do not get observed as easily_ - *Friend 1*

 _There is no take away for a lazy visitor.
-Only way to get numeric detail is to hover over the graphics._ - *Friend 2*
+Only way to get numeric detail is to hover over the graphics.
+Also, the layout is different on my tablet and my desktop_ - *Friend 2*

 _It would become more attention grabing if an overall summary is shown to visitors during landing._ - *Friend 3*